Safety Gear Evolution: From Playing Fields to Race Tracks

 • Reengineered helmets: Durable enough for you to combat overtime, these helmets feature anti-reflective visors and communication technology.

-• Car design advances: Roll cages, crumple zones and better seat belts became the norm, leading to substantial lives saved.
+• Car design advances: Roll cages, crumple zones, and better seat belts became the norm, leading to substantial lives saved.

 These developments changed racing from the most dangerous game to a sport that is nothing without safety.
-This is nowadays heavily regulated in most motorsport, where drivers are required to wear the best protection available for head and neck.
+This is nowadays heavily regulated in most motorsports, where drivers are required to wear the best protection available for head and neck.

 Cross-Influence Between Sports and Motorsports